ibm-cloud-docs/vmwaresolutions/vcenter/vc_addinstancetousraccount.md

 # Migrating pre-V2.5 vCenter Server instances to IBM Cloud accounts
 {: #vc_addinstancetousraccount}

-VMware vCenter Server instances that are deployed in V2.5 and later releases in your {{site.data.keyword.cloud}} account are automatically added to your account and are managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).
+VMware vCenter Server® instances that are deployed in V2.5 and later releases in your {{site.data.keyword.cloud}} account are automatically added to your account and are managed by {{site.data.keyword.cloud_notm}} Identity and Access Management (IAM).

 For instances that were deployed in V2.4 and earlier releases, you can migrate them to specified {{site.data.keyword.cloud_notm}} accounts for IAM-enabled user management.